schustischuster/evoGE/compAnalysis/README.md

 ```

 ### Data input
-Download the entire subdirectory containing the [data](https://github.com/schustischuster/evoGEx/tree/master/compAnalysis/data) folder and [R script](https://github.com/schustischuster/evoGEx/tree/master/compAnalysis/R) to the working directory on your computer, e.g. by using [GitZip](http://kinolien.github.io/gitzip/), and extract the file.
+Download the entire subdirectory containing the `data` and `R` folders to the working directory on your computer, e.g. by using [GitZip](http://kinolien.github.io/gitzip/), and extract the file.
 Then, set the path for input and output files and source the R scripts:

 ```R
 in_dir <- "./compAnalysis/data"